19 Ways To Make Old Speakers Sound Better

 Adding to that point, using source content with a higher quality bitrate is an easy way to make things sound better almost instantly.

-This is because lower bitrate sources have issues accurately representing higher and lower frequencies as most of this information is discarded to retain a smaller file size.
+This is because lower bitrate sources have issues accurately representing higher and lower frequencies since it trades those off for the size of the file itself being smaller.

 Examples of these often included on Blu ray discs include Dolby TrueHD and DTS-HD Master Audio.